AionSystem/TEXTILE-PILLING/docs/validation.md

 ## Validation Statement

-The Textile Pilling Simulator v1.0 has been validated against:
+The Textile Pilling Simulator v1.1 has been validated against:

 - ✅ 7 edge test cases covering optimal, worst, boundary, and degradation scenarios
 - ✅ ISO 12945-2:2000 classification threshold (Class ≥3)
 - ✅ Published literature on pilling mechanisms, fibre parameters, yarn parameters, weave effects, and finishing treatments
 - ✅ All assumptions explicitly labeled for evaluator transparency
+- ✅ FORGE v1.0 adversarial audit (EV 0.73, Certified) — confirms the specification and reasoning hold under structured review

 **Validation status:** PROVISIONAL — pending real-world ground truth data.
 The simulator's predictions are directional and intended for comparative scenario analysis, not absolute certification.
+FORGE certification reflects the rigor of the specification and audit process; it does not assert that the literature-derived weights have been validated against real production samples.
+That distinction matters and is stated here deliberately, not as a hedge.

 **Path to full validation:**
-1. Collect ground truth pilling test results from 30+ fabric samples
+1. Collect ground truth pilling test results from real Martindale-tested fabric samples — realistically several dozen samples spanning the parameter space (fibre blends, twist levels, weave types, finishing combinations)
-2. Calibrate parameter weightings against observed outcomes
+2. Calibrate parameter weightings against observed outcomes, replacing literature-derived weights with regression-fitted ones
 3. Update scoring engine to M-MODERATE or M-STRONG per FSVE framework

+This is the same calibration path described in the README and methodology document — repeated here for anyone reading this file in isolation.

 ---